 When I discovered social media, it seemed like the perfect way to promote my business.
 “This is just too easy,” I thought.
 “I can pitch thousands of people without spending a dime or cold calling.”

-I quickly learned that social media marketing isn’t like cold calling.
+It didn’t take long for me to learn that social media marketing isn’t like cold calling.
 It’s much more difficult.
 But there is a way to promote your brand on social media and get results.

-- How to choose the right social media platform(s) for your business
+- how to choose the right social media platform(s) for your business

 Why Many Small Businesses Struggle with Social Media Marketing